 - Respond to nominees’ inquiries on the nomination and electoral process

-Election Period Duties:
+Election Period Duties (if required):

 - Instruct candidates on the election process